practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Clojure/README.md

 The official **Clojure Cheat Sheet**, which is practical for orientation in this feature rich language: https://clojure.org/api/cheatsheet

+An distinct feature of Clojure is that all data you create is **immutable**!
+So, you can only read it after creation.
+An idea here is to make **multi-threaded** code easier to write and maintain.

 ---

 Table of contents: